A+ A A-

 Any two other subjects excluding CCA | 4 |

-Secondary 4 Normal (Academic) students who have sat for GCE O-Level examination subjects in 2023 (and those who sat for GCE O-Level Mother Tongue in 2022) may use the following grade conversion table for computation of their ELMAB3 aggregates:
+Secondary 4 Normal (Academic) students who have sat for GCE O-Level examination subjects in the preceding year (and those who sat for GCE O-Level Mother Tongue within the past two years) may use the following grade conversion table for computation of their ELMAB3 aggregates:

 GCE O-Level Grade | Converted Grade |